-The scenario presented above is a worst-case scenario.
+The scenario that we are presenting above is a worst-case scenario.
 In the case of Opentracker, there is no personal contact information linking a particular person or email address to a clickstream.
 We do not collect email addresses.
 The only personal piece of information captured is the IP number.
 IP addresses are owned by the companies (i.e. aol, sprint, earthlink) that provide them to their customers.
-Additionally, some companies and corporations are introducing round-robin IP numbers, whereby IP addresses are re-assigned on a regular basis.
+Additionally, some companies and corporations are introducing round-robin IP numbers, whereby IP addresses are re-assigning on a regular basis.

 This means that in the case of tracking services similar to Opentracker, the user’s anonymity is preserved.
 Anonymity is defined as a condition in which ‘your true identity is not known’.

-The information that we collect on behalf of our clients is designed to be aggregated and used to identify traffic patterns.
-This activity is referred to by one privacy group as ‘affirmative customization’.
+The information that we are collecting on behalf of our clients is designed to be aggregated and used to identify traffic patterns.
+This activity is referred to by one privacy group as ‘affirmative customisation’.
 We do not engage in ‘individual profiling’, nor do we provide ‘online contact information’.

 The information that we collect and present is passively generated by users browsing through the site’s of our clients.

 The information that we collect is designed for various purposes.
 Essentially, it tells webmasters what is happening on their sites.
 The information is designed for purposes of marketing, advertising, updates, ad campaigns; essentially content management.
 By studying clickstreams, webmasters learn which pages are important and which pages need help.
 They learn about their traffic, i.e. what countries it comes from.
-The data is aggregated to give a lot of averages: average number of pages viewed, time spent, etc.
+We aggregate the data to give a lot of averages: average number of pages viewed, time spent, etc.